| Become A Sponsor

 tonight.
 The requirements are demanding, but fair, requiring perseverance

+and ability.
 I am not here to talk of

 your past accomplishments, which are great, but of your future opportunities.